Learn more about

 NAG provides expert help, support, training and consulting services that deliver substantial insight into this powerful technique in order to achieve robustness and efficiency for your specific AD application.

-You can rely on The Numerical Algorithms Group to advise, develop, implement and maintain the best Algorithmic Differentiation solution for your problem type, software environment and hardware platform.
+You can rely on The Numerical Algorithms Group to advise, develop, implement and maintain the best AD solution for your problem type, software environment and hardware platform.

 NAG collaborates with RWTH Aachen to deliver AD solutions to clients.
 AD projects are usually a combination of services covering training, applying AD tools to clients own codes (C, C++ or Fortran) and implementing AD versions of numerical functions.